ikasanEIP/ikasan/ikasaneip/developer/docs/StandaloneDeveloperGuide.md

 ## About

-This guide demonstrates the IkasanESB features by through a hands-on Ikasan Application build from scratch to a fully working solution.
+This guide demonstrates the IkasanESB features through a hands-on Ikasan Application build from scratch to a fully working solution.

 _NOTE: This is an example to demonstrate the development and core features of Ikasan - it is not intended to produce a production ready solution._